abnerpersio/file-uploader/README.md

-# file-uploader
+# File Uploader

-A REST service for uploading file to any place
+**A REST service for managing files with any platform**

-The main idea is be platform agnostic
+The main idea is to be platform agnostic

-Available platform uploads:
+Available platforms for upload:

 - [ ] AWS S3
 - [ ] Google Cloud